 In 2013, National Historic Ships UK carried out a public consultation on plans to review the National Registers using a new assessment methodology.
 You can read more and see the summary of responses.

-Following this, funding proposals were submitted to the National Lottery Heritage Fund and the Department of Digital, Media, Culture & Sport (DCMS) for grant aid to enable a dedicated project team to undertake the review.
-Unfortunately, due to the economic climate, it has not yet been possible to secure the level of financial support needed.
+Following this, funding proposals were submitted to the National Lottery Heritage Fund and the Department of Culture, Media & Sport (DCMS) for grant aid to enable a dedicated project team to undertake a full-scale review.
+Unfortunately, due to the economic climate, it has not yet been possible to secure the level of financial support needed to undertake this work within a set timeframe.

 Rescue Group